No. 13 Virginia hosts Virginia Tech after Lawal’s 20-point game - WTOP News

 Charlottesville, Virginia; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Virginia Tech visits No. 13 Virginia after Toibu Lawal scored 20 points in Virginia Tech’s 72-63 victory over the Boston College Eagles.
+BOTTOM LINE: Virginia Tech takes on No. 13 Virginia after Toibu Lawal scored 20 points in Virginia Tech’s 72-63 win against the Boston College Eagles.

-The Cavaliers have gone 15-1 at home.
+The Cavaliers are 15-1 in home games.
 Virginia is the ACC leader with 11.8 offensive rebounds per game led by Johann Grunloh averaging 2.5.

-The Hokies are 8-9 in conference matchups.
-Virginia Tech ranks ninth in the ACC with 14.3 assists per game led by Neoklis Avdalas averaging 4.8.
+The Hokies are 8-9 against ACC opponents.
+Virginia Tech has a 5-4 record in games decided by less than 4 points.

-Virginia is shooting 46.1% from the field this season, 1.5 percentage points higher than the 44.6% Virginia Tech allows to opponents.
-Virginia Tech averages 8.6 made 3-pointers per game this season, 1.9 more made shots on average than the 6.7 per game Virginia gives up.

-The teams square off for the second time in conference play this season.
-Virginia Tech won the last meeting 95-85 on Dec.
+The teams play for the second time this season in ACC play.
+Virginia Tech won the last matchup 95-85 on Dec.
 31. Ben Hammond scored 30 points to help lead the Hokies to the win.

-TOP PERFORMERS: Jacari White is shooting 44.4% from beyond the arc with 2.2 made 3-pointers per game for the Cavaliers, while averaging nine points.
-Thijs De Ridder is shooting 49.0% and averaging 13.8 points over the past 10 games.
+TOP PERFORMERS: Dallin Hall is averaging 6.1 points and 4.2 assists for the Cavaliers.
+Thijs De Ridder is averaging 13.8 points over the last 10 games.

 Amani Hansberry is averaging 14.4 points, 7.5 rebounds and 1.5 steals for the Hokies.
 Jailen Bedford is averaging 2.1 made 3-pointers over the last 10 games.